 Complexity is not a new paradigm, merely a profound expansion of our frame.
-The more limited reductionist approach can still be appropriate, albeit applied purposefully and making its assumptions explicit.
+A more limited reductionist approach can still be appropriate, albeit applied purposefully and making its assumptions explicit.

 RKC provides advice to a range of global clients, on issues such as urban resilience, energy transition , scenarios or risk management.
 Roland Kupers has published widely through editorials, blogs, books and papers.
 Other offerings are speeches, facilitation and teaching.